CloudBoost/developers/en/security/acl.md

 obj.ACL.setPublicWriteAccess(true);
 obj.save({
   success: function(obj) {
     //Saving successfull
   },
   error: function(err) {
     //Error occured while saving the object
   }
 });
 ```
 </span>

-In this case, All of the users in your app will be able to write that object from the database.
+In this case, all of the users in your app will be able to write that object from the database.